 SWOG is committed to supporting investigators early in their clinical research careers through mentorship, professional development, and research support.
-Established in 1999, the SWOG Young Investigator Training Course (YITC) is the hallmark program for its early career members.
+Established in 1999, the SWOG Early Stage Investigator Training Course (ESITC) is the hallmark program for its early career members.

-The YITC gives young investigators the opportunity to work one-on-one with SWOG’s most experienced leaders in order to develop a rigorous, relevant, and feasible SWOG trial concept to launch within the NCI’s National Clinical Trials Network.
+The ESITC gives new investigators the opportunity to work one-on-one with SWOG’s most experienced leaders in order to develop a rigorous, relevant, and feasible SWOG trial concept to launch within the NCI’s National Clinical Trials Network.

 Participants are expected to have previous experience within SWOG or make a future commitment to do so.
-About 4 to 6 young investigators are selected each year.
+4 to 6 early stage investigators are selected each year.
 In the past, these attendees have taken on leadership roles and have gone on to launch several SWOG trials.
 Including trials testing treatments for breast, lung, and colorectal cancers.

-We encourage young investigators to take advantage of other opportunities for engagement with the group in the interim, as outlined in this post: The Front Line: How Young Investigators Can Join SWOG’s Work.
+We encourage early stage investigators to take advantage of all opportunities for engagement with the group, as outlined in this post: The Front Line: How Young Investigators Can Join SWOG’s Work.